-Ariana Grande Showers Fan With Gifts Who Missed Her Concert For Health Reasons
+Ariana Grande Showers Fan Who Missed Her Concert For Health Reasons With Gifts

 “I was holding the secret for a while and the day that she opened them it just made me so happy,” Amanda said as she recalled giving her sister the tickets.

-Her family revealed that Brianna was devastated when she learned she would need to be admitted for her 28th surgery which prevented her from going to the concert.
+Her family revealed that Brianna was devastated when she learned she would need to be admitted for her 28th surgery, which prevented her from going to the concert.

-Leanne Stuck – a journalist for WGRZ– asked Brianna what it would mean for her to meet Ariana Grande.
+Leanne Stuck, a journalist for WGRZ, asked Brianna what it would mean for her to meet Ariana Grande.
 The young girl tearfully responded, “everything.”

 Stuck shared a video clip on Twitter of Brianna dancing in her hospital bed to one of Grande’s songs.
-The journalist tagged the singer and explained that the young girl situation in hopes that Ariana would find time to come to the hospital to see her young fan.
+The journalist tagged the singer and explained the young girl’s situation in hopes that Ariana would find time to come to the hospital to see her young fan.

 PLEASE SHARE: Brianna Zarbo was heartbroken when she discovered she needed her 28th surgery and wouldn't be able to attend the @ArianaGrande concert tonight.
 Her one wish to have Ariana visit Oishei Children's Hospital while she is in town. https://t.co/5WZeGDcemn pic.twitter.com/o6OWNRoZR1